-You will be able to print up to 5 Assessment Versions by clicking the arrow in the box under Convert to offline assessment.
-Assessment versions will show the same questions in a different order if using Static Questions or if you enabled Pool Questions it will generate different versions of the assessment.
-Additionally, you will still have the option to shuffle your question order.
+You will be able to print up to 5 assessment versions by clicking the arrow in the box under Convert to offline assessment.
+If you want to shuffle the order of the questions in the different versions, enable Shuffle question order from the assessment settings.
+If you enabled Pool Questions, it will generate different versions of the assessment.
 Once you’re happy with your offline assessment settings, click Save at the bottom of the page.

 In your Course Outline, you’ll see that Offline Assessments are clearly specified with a label (Offline Quiz or Test) to the left of the assessment title.

 To print the assessment from your course outline, click on the three dots to the right of your offline assessment.
 Click View and Print.

 On the next page, select which version of the assessment you’d like to print.
 If you chose to have one version of the assessment, you will only see one assessment version.

 Note: you will not be able to access the same versions of these assessments again after closing this print window.
 We recommend downloading and saving a version when you first access it.

 On the next page, wait for the Print Test and Answer Key button to turn from grey to teal - teal means it’s ready!
 Click the button to print.
 As mentioned, there will be an answer key included.